hanbin-zhang/ADL_coursework/README.md

 - `--learning-rate`: Learning rate for the optimizer.
 - `--batch-size`: Number of examples within each mini-batch.
 - `--epochs`: Number of epochs (passes through the entire dataset) to train for.
-- `--val-frequency`: How frequently to test the model on the validation set in the number of epochs.
 - `--log-frequency`: How frequently to save logs to Tensorboard in the number of steps.
 - `--print-frequency`: How frequently to print progress to the command line in the number of steps.
 - `-j` or `--worker-count`: Number of worker processes used to load data.